-Substitute Bill No. 1536 proposes the implementation of ranked-choice voting for party caucuses, conventions, primaries, including presidential preference primaries, and certain municipal elections in Connecticut, effective January 1, 2027.
-The bill defines key terms related to ranked-choice voting and outlines the vote tabulation process, ensuring that elections held after the effective date can utilize this method.
-It also repeals and replaces Section 9-173 of the general statutes, clarifying that the candidate with the most votes will be declared elected, and if no candidate achieves a plurality, the General Assembly will select the officer.
-This shift aims to modernize the electoral process, allowing voters to express their preferences more fully.
+Substitute Bill No. 1536 proposes the implementation of ranked-choice voting for various elections in Connecticut, including party caucuses, conventions, primaries, and certain municipal elections, effective January 1, 2027.
+The bill introduces new definitions related to ranked-choice voting and outlines the vote tabulation process, assigning the Secretary of the State the responsibility for creating the ballot type and instructions.
+It also repeals and replaces Section 9-173 of the general statutes, clarifying that the candidate with the highest number of votes will be declared elected, and if no candidate achieves a plurality, the General Assembly will select the officer.
+This shift aims to ensure that the election process aligns with the new ranked-choice voting system.

 GAE Joint Favorable Substitute: 9-173, 9-444, 9-473, 9-476, 9-484